 - Asymmetrical: One side of the mole looks different from the other

 - Diameter: Larger than a pencil eraser or growing in size

 - Evolution: Growing or changing in any way

 Q. I was treated with immunotherapy for my melanoma, and it has now recurred.
 Can I be treated with another immunotherapy?

 A. More than likely, yes.
-Different types of immunotherapy work differently.
+Different types of immunotherapy work in different ways.
 It may even be that the immunotherapy you were treated with initially may work.
-This area is the subject of ongoing research.
+This is an area of ongoing research.
 On a related topic, it is important to note that there is no known reason to undergo multiple treatment types at the same time, and that approach has never been investigated.

 Q. Are melanomas genetic?

 A. Most melanomas occur in patients where no family or genetic link can be found.
 However, there is a rare form of melanoma that arises in childhood, without sun exposure, which is thought to be genetic.
 In addition, it is important to provide your doctor with your family’s cancer history, as melanoma can be caused by gene changes found in families; these changes also have risks for breast, colon and pancreatic cancers.
 For melanomas related to sun exposure, having a close relative with melanoma is a risk factor, but it’s not clear if the link is genetic or behavioral.
 Annual screenings for melanoma are recommended if you have a close relative with melanoma.